rob3000/magento-ci/README.md

 ## The Goal

-To create a system that will install versions of magento and core tests and/or custom tests to make sure code works across all versions
+To have a CI server that checks for magento coding standards and runs all tests.